kschafer2/java-design-patterns/README.md

 # java-design-patterns

-A Collection of Gang of Four Design Patterns In Java:
+A Collection of Gang of Four Design Patterns In Java with Bonus Design Pattern:

-##Bonus Design Pattern: Specification
+Specification

 Creational Patterns | Structural Patterns | Behavioral Patterns
 ------------------- | ------------------- | -------------------